+86 1510-529-7925 [email protected]

 19-08-29X-E3-1024x683 Seagull DF-1 camera review

 Looking at the top plate of the Seagull DF-1, you can see that the design of the camera is fairly classical.
-It has the usual film advance lever and shutter speed dial.
-A small window to show you the number of shots that you have taken and on the opposite side, you have a film rewind lever.
-The film advance lever sits very snuggly next to the shutter dial and it can be a little hard to engage it with your thumb when you are not looking at the camera or you have the camera up at your face while shooting.
-You have to make an effort to move the film advance leaver away from the shutter dial before you can advance the film to the next shot.
-This is a little annoying especially when I compare it to my Nikon F2 which is so so easy to advance the film when shooting.
-The film advance leaver also has a very long throw to get to the next frame.
-It is twice as long as my Nikon F2 and I check with all my other film cameras, none of them have such a long advance throw.
-It is not the end of the world but it does make life a little less convenient.
-This is not the ideal camera to shoot continuously with having the camera at your eye.
-I find that I have to move the camera away from my face to advance the film to the next shot because of the film advance lever and the long throw of the film advance lever.
-This is great if you want to slow down when you shoot but this did frustrate the hell out of me when shooting with the camera.
+It has the usual film advance lever and shutter speed dial, a small window to show the number of shots you have taken, and on the opposite side, a film rewind lever.
+The film advance lever sits very snugly next to the shutter dial, and it can be a little hard to engage it with your thumb when you are not looking at the camera or have the camera up at your face while shooting.
+You have to make an effort to move the film advance lever away from the shutter dial before you can advance the film to the next shot.
+This is a little annoying, especially when compared to my Nikon F2, which is so easy to advance the film when shooting.
+The film advance lever also has a very long throw to get to the next frame.
+It is twice as long as my Nikon F2, and I checked with all my other film cameras, none of them have such a long advance throw.
+It is not the end of the world, but it does make life a little less convenient.
+This is not the ideal camera to shoot continuously with the camera at your eye.
+I find that I have to move the camera away from my face to advance the film to the next shot because of the film advance lever and the long throw.
+This is great if you want to slow down when you shoot, but this did frustrate me when shooting with the camera.

 19-08-29X-E3-1024x683 Seagull DF-1 camera review

 The shutter dial is made of metal and is painted black.
 The dial serves two purposes with the camera.
-First it allows you to set the shutter speed with the camera but secondly, it allows you to tell the camera how many shots your film will have.
+First, it allows you to set the shutter speed with the camera.
+Secondly, it allows you to tell the camera how many shots your film will have.
 You set this by lifting the shutter dial up and turning it left or right until you get the correct number you are looking for.
-This is very similar to how many cameras set the film ISO with the shutter button.
-The shutter dial feels good, it is nice and tight which means that you will never accidentally change the shutter speed.
-Each click of the shutter dial gives a nice audible click as you change the shutter speed and generally it feels good.
-Much better than the film advance lever.
-The shutter dial also indicates the flash sync speed for the camera which is 1/60.
-Not great for flash work but I rarely shoot with flash when I am using film so this doesn’t bother me.
+This is very similar to how many cameras set the film ISO with the shutter dial.
+The shutter dial feels good; it is nice and tight, which means that you will never accidentally change the shutter speed.
+Each click of the shutter dial gives a nice audible click as you change the shutter speed and generally feels good—much better than the film advance lever.
+The shutter dial also indicates the flash sync speed for the camera, which is 1/60.
+Not great for flash work, but I rarely shoot with flash when I am using film, so this doesn’t bother me.

 19-08-29X-E3-1024x683 Seagull DF-1 camera review

-The shutter release button is built onto the film advance lever and it feels ok.
-It is slightly soft and takes a good amount of pressure to fire off a frame but I have no complaints about the shutter button.
+The shutter release button is built onto the film advance lever, and it feels okay.
+It is slightly soft and takes a good amount of pressure to fire off a frame, but I have no complaints about the shutter button.
 It is easy to use and find when shooting the camera.

 19-08-29X-E3-1024x683 Seagull DF-1 camera review

 The viewfinder is probably one of the best aspects of this camera.
 It is big and bright.
-I was convinced that it was bigger than my Nikon F2 viewfinder but when I compared them side by side, they were the same size.
-The viewfinder on the Seagull DF-1 is slightly brighter than the Nikon F2’s viewfinder and it makes manually focusing the lens much easier.
-The viewfinder provides a split prism to aid you with the focusing and I generally found it very easy to focus the lens onto the subject that I was shooting.
-I enjoyed the viewfinder on the Seagull DF-1 camera and I had very few shots that I messed up the focusing on it.
+I was convinced that it was bigger than my Nikon F2 viewfinder, but when I compared them side by side, they were the same size.
+The viewfinder on the Seagull DF-1 is slightly brighter than the Nikon F2’s viewfinder, and it makes manually focusing the lens much easier.
+The viewfinder provides a split prism to aid you with focusing, and I generally found it very easy to focus the lens on the subject I was shooting.
+I enjoyed the viewfinder on the Seagull DF-1 camera, and I had very few shots where I messed up the focusing.

 19-08-29X-E3-1024x683 Seagull DF-1 camera review